Albert Pel: First disappearance

 On his release he opened a pastry shop, then an advertising agency, and later became manager and sponsor of the Théâtre des Délassements-Comiques.
 In 1878, he moved to Rue Doudeauville, where he used the name Cuvillier, with the consent of Mme Cuvillier, to protect himself from his creditors.
 In May 1879, he moved to Rue Doisy in Les Ternes, to an apartment where he devoted himself exclusively to physics and chemistry.
 He then passed himself off as a physician.

 Pel lived with his mistress and Eugénie Meyer, a seamstress in her fifties who mended costumes at the Théâtre de l'Odéon.
 Also in the home was Marie Mahoin, the maid.
 Two months later, Meyer and Mahoin both suddenly showed symptoms of vomiting, diarrhea, and unquenchable thirst.
 Meyer fell ill first.
-Mahoin cared for her for some time, but then feeling very ill herself, was admitted to Beaujon Hospital on July 19, 1880.
+Mahoin cared for her for some time, but then feeling very ill herself, was admitted to Beaujon Hospital on 19 July 1880.
 She recovered in only eight days, but in the meantime Meyer had disappeared.
 During this time Pel had lived as a recluse in his home, having his mail passed to him through a transom window.
 When Miss Mahoin wanted to return, Pel, looking strange, refused to let her into the home.
 She demanded to at least take the trunk she had left behind, so he asked her to wait a few moments, closed the door, then brought her the belongings.
-Pel sold Meyer's clothes and jewelery and when he moved out of the apartment, bloodstains were found on the walls.
+Pel sold Meyer's clothes and jewelry and when he moved out of the apartment, bloodstains were found on the walls.
 In a corner of the garden, under a pile of manure, the landlord found a bloody carpet.
 A preliminary investigation was opened to look into Meyer's disappearance.
 Pel was the main suspect but the case was dismissed for lack of evidence.
 Pel then moved to Rue Kléber, where he resumed his profession as a watchmaker.